Alb-24/TelegramChatBot/README.md

 All of this is made possible thanks to this interface for the Telegram Bot API  [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).

 ## Features
+- **NEW**!
+Scalable approach with sqlite3 database to handle users pairs and chat statistics (Improvements are always possible!).
 - Randomly pairs users for one-on-one chats.
 - Ensures anonymity between users.
 - Offers an easy-to-use Telegram interface.